Pollen allergy (hay fever)

 - Trees: hazel, alder, ash, birch, hornbeam, oak

 - Grasses: for example, timothy, cocksfoot, English ryegrass

 Symptoms of pollen allergy

-The following symptoms may occur: sneezing attacks, runny nose (rhinitis), blocked nose, itchy and streaming eyes, itching in the palate, nose and ears.
+The following symptoms may occur: sneezing attacks, runny nose (rhinitis), blocked nose, difficulty breathing through the nose, itchy and streaming eyes (conjunctivitis), itching in the palate, nose and ears, hoarseness, irritation of the throat.
 A build-up of mucus in the paranasal sinuses can cause headaches and jaw pains.
 Pollen allergy that is left untreated for a lengthy period of time can develop into allergic asthma, which is known as progression.

 Diagnosis and differential diagnosis

 The diagnosis is based on thorough history-taking with the aid of skin and blood tests.
 Similar symptoms can occur in cases of house dust mite or mould allergy.
 Differences can mainly be identified in the place and time of onset of the symptoms.
 This is why it is worth observing the symptoms accurately.